GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

  and click OPEN JUPYTERLAB in front of the VM you just created.
  * Once in Jupyter, open a terminal and clone this repository:<br/>
  `git clone https://github.com/GoogleCloudPlatform/training-data-analyst.git`
- * Open the demo notebook using the file browser in Jupyter:
+ * Open the demo notebook using the file browser in Jupyter:<br/>
  `training-data-analyst/courses/fast-and-lean-data-science/keras_flowers_gputputpupod_tf2.1.ipynb`
  * Run through all the cells.
+ * you can then try the custom training loop example notebook:<br/>
+ `training-data-analyst/courses/fast-and-lean-data-science/keras_flowers_customtrainloop_tf2.1.ipynb`

 You can also use the [Google cloud console](https://console.cloud.google.com/).
 Go to Compute Engine > TPUs > CREATE TPU NODE.
 The version selector has a "nightly-2.x"